shubhamk2323/Early-Prediction-of-Sepsis-from-Clinical-Data/README.md

-# Sepsyd Replication: Sepsis Prediction Pipeline
+# Sepsis: Early Sepsis Prediction Pipeline

-This repository contains the replication of the **Sepsyd Model** (Rank 3 in the PhysioNet 2019 Early Prediction of Sepsis Challenge).
-The pipeline trains an XGBoost classifier on massive, real-world ICU patient records to predict Sepsis onset hours before it occurs.
+This repository contains **Sepsis**, an advanced End-to-End Machine Learning pipeline.
+The pipeline trains an XGBoost classifier on massive, real-world ICU patient records to predict life-threatening Sepsis onset hours before it occurs.

 ## 🚀 Project Overview
 Sepsis is a severe clinical condition with high mortality rates if not detected early.
 This project focuses on analyzing messy, real-world intensive care unit (ICU) data (vital signs, laboratory test results) from over 40,000 patients.

 The original dataset consists of over 40k individual `.psv` files which were merged into a single, massive 1.7+ million row dataset (`combined_sepsis_data.csv`).
 Due to file size limits, this dataset is not included directly in the repository.
-We implemented the official feature extraction and modeling logic from the Sepsyd team's methodology to train our final model on this data.
+We engineered a highly optimized feature extraction and modeling architecture to train our final model on this data.

 ## 🧠 Key Features & Technical Highlights

-* **Z-Score Normalization:** Normalized 40 distinct clinical features using the exact population baseline means and standard deviations discovered by the Sepsyd team.
+* **Z-Score Normalization:** Normalized 40 distinct clinical features using carefully computed population baseline means and standard deviations.
 * **Log Scaling:** Applied logarithmic scaling to highly skewed laboratory results (like Bilirubin and Creatinine) to stabilize variance.
 * **Delta Calculations:** Calculated the exact hour-to-hour velocity of every vital sign and lab value (`Current Hour - Previous Hour`).
 * **Temporal Array Flattening:** Implemented a 6-hour sliding window architecture.
 Instead of just taking the mean, we shifted the entire clinical array up to `T-5`, flattening 6 hours of patient history into a single 720-dimensional feature vector per hour.
-* **XGBoost Classifier:** Trained an XGBoost model using the precise hyperparameters from the Sepsyd paper (e.g., `scale_pos_weight: 40`, `max_depth: 4`, `n_estimators: 30`).
+* **XGBoost Classifier:** Trained an advanced XGBoost model tuned with specific hyperparameters to combat severe class imbalance (e.g., `scale_pos_weight: 40`, `max_depth: 4`, `n_estimators: 30`).

 ## 📊 Evaluation & Metrics
 The pipeline includes an Ultra Comprehensive Sepsis Evaluation Report to evaluate performance under extreme class imbalance.
 Typical realistic results on this dataset include: